alistairrutherford/ticket-check-bot/README.md

 I wanted something I could set to run periodically and notify me if more tickets became available.

-The application does not require a browser it uses htmlunit to navigate throug a target website and make a 'check' for something (in the sample given the presence of a 'buy tickets' button).
+The application does not require a browser it uses htmlunit to navigate through a target website and make a 'check' for something (in the sample given the presence of a 'buy tickets' button).
 The check could really be anything.
 Once found a note it made of the url and this will be assembled into an email sent to a number of recipients.

 It's totally over-engineered of course (you could probably do it in about 10 lines of perl no doubt) but that's not the point is it?